isomerpages/moe-zhonghuapri/_departments/CCE/Photo Gallery on CCE programmes.md

 **Making of Bookmarks**

-During the CCE lessons, pupils from the various Mother Tongue Languages (MTL) and Non-Mother Tongue (NMT) classes were involved in the designing and colouring of paper bookmarks meant for the incoming juniors and invited guests.
+<br>During the CCE lessons, pupils from the various Mother Tongue Languages (MTL) and Non-Mother Tongue (NMT) classes were involved in the designing and colouring of paper bookmarks meant for the incoming juniors and invited guests.